 A run-time error cannot be found by the compiler.
 It is found by testing the program and carefully examining the output or results for errors.
 Solution R1.12: Example algorithm to determine number of years until account depletion:

+Set the initial account_value to $10,000.

+Set the initial number_of_months to 0.

-1. Repeat the following while account is greater than $0:
+2. Repeat the following while account_value is greater than $0:

 A. Set account_value equal to account_value times 1.005.

-B. Deduct 500 from account_value.
+B. Deduct $500 from account_value.

-C. Increment number of months by 1.
+C. Increment number_of_months by 1.

-Print the total number of months divided by 12 to determine how many years till account was depleted.
+Print the total number_of_months, as well as number_of_months divided by 12, to show how many years it took until the account was depleted.

 The account is depleted after 22 months, or 1.83333 years.

-Solution R1.13: If the user was allowed to enter the inputs into the algorithm written in Solution R.1.12 above, there are a few number combinations that may cause problems.
+Solution R1.13: If the user was allowed to enter the inputs into the algorithm written in Solution R.1.12 above, there are a few number combinations that may not terminate (ie, the program would run forever).
 For example, if the amount of interest added each month is greater than the amount withdrawn each month, then the algorithm will never terminate.
 We can fix this by adding some simple changes to the algorithm:

+User sets account_value.

+User sets interest_rate.

+User sets withdraw_amount.

-If the account_value times the interest rate is greater than or equal to the withdraw_amount, terminate; otherwise, repeat the following while account is greater than $0:
+If the account_value times the interest rate is greater than or equal to the withdraw_amount, print “The account never depletes.”, and terminate the program; otherwise:

+Repeat the following while account_value is greater than $0:

-A. Set account_value equal to account_value times (1 + interest_rate).
+i.
+Set account_value equal to account_value times (1 + interest_rate).

-B. Deduct withdraw_amount from account value.
+ii.
+Deduct withdraw_amount from account_value.

-C. Increment number of months by 1.
+iii.
+Increment number_of_months by 1.

-Print the total number of months divided by 12 to determine how many years till account was depleted.
+Print the total number_of_months, as well as number_of_months divided by 12, to show how many years it took until the account was depleted.

 We would have a similar problem if the user entered a negative value for the withdraw_amount, which would have the effect of increasing the account instead of decreasing the account.
+Other problems would occur, if the other user entered values were negative.
+Input validation is a separate topic, which will be covered later in the text.

-For this solution, we will assume they will not enter a negative amount.
+For the current problem, we will assume the user will not enter a negative amount.

 Solution R1.14: Example algorithm to determine the exterior surface area of a house: